 - Food shopping: $79

 We ate out more than we planned and definitely could have saved here.
 Take advantage of the kitchens where you stay and a cooler is a great investment if you’re moving around a lot.
-For eating lunch on the cheap, most towns will usually have a bakery where you can get a hearty meat or veggie pie for around $4.
+For eating lunch on the cheap, most towns will usually have a bakery where you can get a hearty pie for around $4.

 We also barely drank alcohol in NZ so if you’re big on nightlife, expect this cost to rise!